Normal Toric Varieties

 A normal toric variety corresponding to a polyhedral fan in ambient dimension 2

-Construct the normal toric variety $X_{PF}$ corresponding to a polyhedral fan PF
+Construct the normal toric variety $X_{PF}$ corresponding to a polyhedral fan PF.

 Examples

-to be the normal fan of the square.
+Take PF to be the normal fan of the square.

 julia> square = Oscar.cube(2)